 “Bishop Jefferts Schori wrestles—sincerely and fearlessly—with the call of the gospel and with every kind of impediment we have to a vibrant response to that call.
 Her exploration of the core teachings of Christian texts will challenge and illuminate people far beyond the Episcopal world.”

 —Andrea Cohen-Kiener, author, Claiming Earth as Common Ground: The Ecological Crisis through the Lens of Faith

 “Maintains that Christians are challenged to help bring about the commonweal of God.”

 —Spirituality & Practice

 Katharine Jefferts Schori is the presiding bishop of The Episcopal Church.
 Prior to her ordination to the priesthood in 1994, she was a visiting assistant professor in Oregon State University’s Department of Religious Studies, a visiting scientist at Oregon State’s College of Oceanography, and an oceanographer with the National Marine Fisheries Service in Seattle.
 She became the Anglican Communion’s first female primate in 2006.
-She is the author of A Wing and a Prayer: A Message of Faith and Hope and The Gospel in the Global Village: Seeking God’s Dream of Shalom.
+She is the author of Gathering at God’s Table: The Meaning of Mission in the Feast of Faith; A Wing and a Prayer: A Message of Faith and Hope and The Gospel in the Global Village: Seeking God’s Dream of Shalom.

 Joan Chittister, OSB, is an international lecturer and award-winning author of more than thirty-five books, including The Gift of Years: Growing Older Gracefully.
 She is founder and executive director of Benetvision, a resource and research center for contemporary spirituality located in Erie, Pennsylvania.
 She serves as co-chair of the Global Peace Initiative of Women and the Network of Spiritual Progressives.